Azure/azure-sdk-for-java/sdk/management/README.md

 An `HttpClient` implementation must exist on the classpath.
 See [Include optional packages](#include-optional-packages).

-### Authentication

-By default, Azure Active Directory token authentication depends on correct configure of following environment variables.

-- `AZURE_CLIENT_ID` for Azure client ID.
-- `AZURE_TENANT_ID` for Azure tenant ID.
-- `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` for client secret or client certificate.

-In addition, Azure subscription ID can be configured via environment variable `AZURE_SUBSCRIPTION_ID`.

-See [Authenticate][authenticate] for more options.

 ### Enabling logging

 Azure SDKs for Java offer a consistent logging story to help aid in troubleshooting application errors and expedite